-Below we’ve compiled answers to some of the most commonly asked questions surrounding masks and how to use them in this latest phase of pandemic life.
-These recommendations are drawn from CDC guidance, previously published Washington Post articles and new interviews with experts specializing in infectious diseases, public health and air quality.
+Below we’ve compiled answers to some of the most commonly asked questions about masks and how to use them in this latest phase of pandemic life.
+These recommendations are drawn from guidance from the Centers for Disease Control and Prevention, previously published Washington Post articles and new interviews with experts specializing in infectious diseases, public health and air quality.